seanpm2001/Carbon-Design-System_IBM-Cloud/.github/ISSUE_TEMPLATE/user-feedback.md

 # Usability and user feedback

-Use this template to share any user research, insights and feedback you received regarding Cloud PAL components and patterns.
+Use this template to share any user research, insights and feedback you received regarding `carbon-for-ibm-cloud` components and patterns.

 ## Detailed Description
 ### Is this issue related to a specific component / pattern / user flow?